 The good old post & rail fence (sometimes referred to as a board fence) is still by far my personal favorite.
 I love design, elegance, and simplicity and the board fence has all the above.
 It is a piece of art that can’t be reduced to a science.

 Posts are spaced every eight feet and typically three or four boards run horizontally.
 Under the seasoned and artistic eye of our ProFence team, it flows smoothly over hills and gently curves around property lines and is possibly the most profound way to showcase your estate.
 It draws your guests into your home with a country welcome.

 You may decide to leave your board fence a natural wood color or paint it a bright and distinguishing white.
-Or my personal favorite: soak the wood board fence in a waste oil or other natural oils to bring out a deep warm color; almost black.
+Or my personal favorite: coat the wood board fence in natural oils to bring out a deep warm color; almost black.
 This looks best when your property has a rustic country style.
 Whichever you choose, the board fence is one of the greatest assets you can use to enhance your property’s value appearance, general feel, and style.

 Though the board fence requires more maintenance than a wire fence, I believe if you take pride in your property, you will find the extra effort well spent.